SNMA Service Projects

 Medical Association of Pre-Health Students (MAPS)

-Through partnership between local SNMA chapters and undergraduate pre-health, the Medical Association of Pre-Health Students [MAPS] hopes to increase the matriculation of MAPS students into professional health related programs by providing information, materials, and mentorship opportunities.
+Through partnership between local SNMA chapters and undergraduate pre-health, the Medical Association of Pre-Health Students [MAPS] hopes to increase the matriculation of MAPS students into professional health-related programs by providing information, materials, and mentorship opportunities.
 Facilitation and organization of interactions between pre-health membership and the educators/administrators of institutions training health care professionals is encouraged.
-UTSW-SNMA is the affiliated medical school sponsor for Paul Quinn College, Texas Christian University, and Baylor University.
+UTSW-SNMA is the affiliated sponsor for Paul Quinn College, Texas Christian University, and Baylor University.

 Sexually Transmitted Diseases Lecture Series

-UTSW-SNMA has worked with several schools within the Dallas Independent School District to educate high-school students about the most common STDs in the country as well as the STDs that have a high prevalence in the Dallas County area.
-The UTSW-SNMA members facilitate several hour-long presentations using slides with an accompanying script provided by UTSW.
-The Series is interactive and provides an abundance of information to the students on safe sex, key signs and symptoms of STDs, and contact information for the various clinics within the area.
+UTSW-SNMA has worked with several schools within the Dallas Independent School District to educate high school students about the most common STDs in the country as well as the STDs that have a high prevalence in the Dallas County area.
+UTSW-SNMA members facilitate several hour-long presentations using slides with an accompanying script provided by UTSW.
+The interactive series provides information to the students on safe sex, the key signs and symptoms of STDs, and contact information for area clinics.